NavyaG-lab/Tech-writer/datasets/basic-datasets/testing-dataset.md

 ## Step 7 - Adding your dataset (SparkOp) to Itaipu
 ***
-Thought we were done?
-Think again.
-Don't worry, though, we're almost there.

 Now that we created the Dataset and its tests, we need to add them to Itaipu.
 There are two possibilities on what you needed to do, depending on where you put your new class.
  - [If you created a new folder](#if-you-created-a-new-folder)
  - [If you used an existing folder](#if-you-used-an-existing-folder)

-### If you created a new folder
+### If you have created a new folder

 If you have created your new Scala class in a new folder, then you need to create a new file called `package.scala` in the same folder.

+_*Note:*_ It is recommended to create a package.scala object for every folder / sub folder.
+Note that each sparkOp must be added in some package object, otherwise the SparkOp cannot be included in the ETL run.

 It will be like this:

 ```scala
 //If it is a subfolder of dataset, use this